 This afternoon, we visit the artisan and fruit market in the heart of El Valle de Anton.
-The market is run by Panamanian artisans from Guna Yala and sell beautiful “molas” – handmade panels sewn by combining layers of fabric and showing geometric and animal designs, hand-painted wooden decorations, paintings and jewelry.
+The market is run by Panamanian artisans from Guna Yala and sells beautiful “molas” – traditional handmade panels sewn by combining layers of fabric and showing geometric and animal designs, – as well as hand-painted wooden decorations, paintings and jewelry.
 The market in El Valle is very colorful, and a great place to take photos and purchase souvenirs before returning home.

-Next, we will visit The El Valle Amphibian Conservation Center (EVACC), which began in 2006 in response to massive chytridiomycosis (fungus) related amphibian declines in the area.
-Here we can still se the Panamanian Golden Frog, which is extinct in the field.
+Next, we will visit the El Valle Amphibian Conservation Center (EVACC), which began in 2006 in response to massive chytridiomycosis-related amphibian declines in the area.
+Here we can still see the iconic endemic Panamanian Golden Frog, which is extinct in the wild.
 This facility has not only successfully bred the Panamanian Golden Frog, but over 40 other amphibian species.
 Their main objective is to preserve and protect nine of the most endangered amphibian species in Panama.

 Tonight is our farewell dinner, which will allow us to reflect upon our eight days together.
 We will have seen and heard a lot!